coddingtonbear/django-mailbox/readme.rst

 Introduction
 ~~~~~~~~~~~~

-How many times have you had to consume some sort of POP3 or IMAP mailbox for incoming content?
+How many times have you had to consume some sort of POP3, IMAP, or local mailbox for incoming content?
 One too many times for me.

-This small Django application will allow you to specify IMAP or POP3 mailboxes that you would like consumed for incoming content; the e-mail will be stored, and you can process it at will (or, if you're in a hurry, by subscribing to a signal).
+This small Django application will allow you to specify mailboxes that you would like consumed for incoming content; the e-mail will be stored, and you can process it at will (or, if you're in a hurry, by subscribing to a signal).

 WARNING!
-This app will delete any messages it can find in the inbox you specify-- please make sure you don't have anything important in there.
+This will delete any messages it can find in the inbox you specify-- please make sure you don't have anything important in there.

 Setting up your mailbox
 =======================